adkinsrs/sadkins_site/misc.md

 * Sep 20 - Halo: Reach - PC
 * Sep 21 - TOEM - PC
 * Oct 7 - Halo 4 - PC
+* Nov 18 - Binding of Isaac: Repentance - Switch
+  * Hit an ending with credits.
+Given the difficulty of the game, I was content to call that a win (though I'm still gonna go for more)

 ### Books I have read